LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

       RAJA_ENABLE_BOUNDS_CHECK    Off
       =========================   ======================

-Note that RAJA bounds checking is a runtime check and will add considerable execution time overhead.
+Note that RAJA bounds checking is a run time check and will add considerable execution time overhead.
 Thus, this feature should only be used for correctness checking and should be disabled for production builds.